-A lot of times special ed students come into high school not having gotten the interventions and services that they needed to become successful students.
+A lot of times special ed students come into high school not having received the interventions and services that they needed to become successful students.
 By the time these students get to a secondary setting, they have some really big issues.
-Some of these issues include behavioral problems and in particular what you see in a self-contained or emotional disability (ED) classroom are actually explosive behavior tendencies which can drive most teachers away from fear.
+Some of these issues include behavioral problems and, in particular,0 what you see in a self-contained or emotional disability (ED) classroom are actually explosive behavior tendencies which can drive most teachers away from fear.
 When students aren’t prepared for high school, many of the ways that they show that they’re not ready to handle it is by acting out and that can be too much for any teacher.

 “For example, I had teacher friend about 15 years ago whose husband actually told her that she can’t go back to work in that classroom.
 The bruises were too much.”